dxFeed/dxfeed-graal-swift-api/README.md

   connects to the specified address(es) and calculates performance counters (events per second, memory usage, CPU usage, etc.)
 * [LatencyTest](https://github.com/dxFeed/dxfeed-graal-swift-api/blob/swift/Samples/Tools/LatencyTestTool.swift)
-  connects to the specified address(es) and calculates latency.
+  connects to the specified address(es) and calculates latency

 To run tools on macOS, it may be necessary to unquarantine them: